-Created in honor of the late Atlanta arts enthusiast Nancy Walker Frampton, The Nancy Frampton Rising Artists Series is a concert program highlighting the next generation of classical music stars.
+Created in honor of the late Atlanta arts enthusiast Nancy Walker Frampton, the Nancy Frampton Rising Artists Series is a concert program highlighting the next generation of classical music stars.
 The series aims to bring exciting new talent from a variety of performance genres.
 All concerts take place at Morningside Presbyterian Church in Atlanta.
 Upcoming concert information is listed below, and tickets for our 2024 season are available now!
 Be sure to join our email list for updates.

 Tickets for our next concert are available at the button directly below, while links to purchase future concert tickets can be found under each performer’s photo as you scroll down the page.